BrunoDisliler/BrunoDisliler/README.md

 ## I'm (Bruno Disliler)

-:computer: I'm Back-End Developer Student and currently working as Intern at ScPar Porto de Imbituba!
+:computer: I'm Full Stack Web Development Student and currently working as Intern at ScPar Porto de Imbituba and a Tryber!

 :house_with_garden: I’m from Imbituba - Santa Catarina - Brazil